cybros-network/cybros-network/docs/ideas.md

 We need to consider given tips when create task will influence priority.

 Another option is we assign a worker on creating task, for tips, worker must submit result before a promising time.
+Another option is let Validators do the job, using offchain-worker technique.

 ### Scheduled (Cron) task support